Standard Lithium to Present at the Echelon Partners Lithium Summit April 13, 2023

-/EIN News/ -- VANCOUVER, British Columbia, April 11, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. (“Standard Lithium” or the “Company”) (TSXV: SLI) (NYSE: SLI) (FRA: S5L), a leading near-commercial lithium company, will participate in the following investor conference.
+VANCOUVER, British Columbia, April 11, 2023 (GLOBE NEWSWIRE) -- Standard Lithium Ltd. ("Standard Lithium" or the "Company") SLI SLI (FRA: S5L), a leading near-commercial lithium company, will participate in the following investor conference.

 |Event: